dardsminds/logwatcher/README.md

 error_log(print_r($object, true));
 ```

-## Improve this app
+## Improve this App
-Everyone is invited to contribute and enhance this utility for more feature, feel free to clone and create a branch to merge on master.
+I created this utility App for its very basic purpose but its functionality can be extend, user-interface can be improve, everyone is invited to contribute and enhance this utility for more feature, feel free to clone and create a branch to merge on master.